The Extraterritorial Reach of the EU AI Act

 share this

-Overview of the EU AI Act
+Why does the EU AI Act have an extraterritorial reach?

-Key Objectives of the EU AI Act
+What are the requirements of the EU AI Act for non-EU companies?

 Risk-Based Approach